-Consumer Social Media Free at the Point of Use

-Social media services offered free at the point of use with a subscription model based on reselling user behavior and/or advertising.

-Group: Social Media Trend in 2021: Consensus Decision Added to List: 2017 Trend towards greater risk Previously: Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within three years, detailed services within this group address losses in this group, assessment within one year. would impact on people and possibly requiring the sectors around the world development of new preservation tools or techniques.
+Consumer Social Media Free at the Point of Use sit Lise Social media services offered free at the point of use with a S BID STATE subscription model based on r eselling user behavior and/or advertising.
+TICALLED CRIANGEN END Digital St Group: Social Media Trend in 2021: Consensus Decision Iowards greater risk Added to List: 2017 Trend in 2022: Previously: Endangered ↑ Towards even greater risk Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within three years, detailed services within this group address losses in this group, assessment within one year. would impact on people and possibly requiring the sectors around the world development of new preservation tools or techniques. • •

-Flickr, Vimeo, YouTube, Instagram, Periscope, DropBox, Facebook, Twitter, Pinterest, TikTok Yahoo Groups
+Flickr, Vimeo, YouTube, Instagram, Periscope, DropBox, Facebook, Twitter, Pinterest, TikTok Yahoo Groups, Parler, Truth Social